Breast Surgery In Portland and Vancouver

 There is no evidence linking breast implants and breast cancer.
 Recent studies have shown that breast cancer in women with breast implants is detected at the same stages as in the overall population.

 If your breasts have slightly different shapes before surgery, they will remain slightly different after surgery.
 Breast implant surgery merely adds to the breast tissue you already have.
-There are other options that do correct asymmetrical breasts, so please feel free to ask questions at your consultation.
+Vancouver breast surgery patients have other options that do correct asymmetrical breasts, so please feel free to ask questions at your consultation.

 It is unlikely that nerves supplying skin or nipple sensation will be damaged; however, it does happen from time to time as the pocket for the implant is being created regardless of how carefully the procedure is performed.
 If a sensory loss does occur, 85% of patients recover sensation in 1-2 years.